ConnerMcCabe/JS-Algorithms/README.md

     2 components that make up a recursive function
     How to visualize the call stack to better understand and debug recursive functions

 Big O, asymptotic analysis- what is it? what are time complexities?
 It is useful in the analysis of algorithms and determining efficiency over time.
-How well was the problem solved, in coding there is often many ways to solve a problem and Big O allows us to objectively determine if it is a "better" solution for simplicity it is reduced to a few base cases
+How well was the problem solved, in coding there is often many ways to solve a problem and Big O allows us to objectively determine what is a "better" solution.
+So what is good code? it is 1. [readable] and 2. [scaleable]

+for simplicity it is reduced to a few base cases
 * 1- just the time it takes to do a single action
-* log²n
+* log²n-
 * n- basically a one to one
 * n log²n-
 * n²- takes forever, not a great solution